Temple, Texas: Economy

 Over 100 years ago, the local economy began with the regional Santa Fe Railroad hospital.
 Temple now thrives in a complex economy, with both goods distribution and its reputation as a regional medical center leading the way.
 Baylor Scott & White Health is the largest employer in the area with about 12,000 employees, most located at Baylor Scott & White Medical Center – Temple.

 Temple is home to many regional distribution centers and is headquarters to two large, multinational companies, Wilsonart International and McLane Company, as well as parent McLane Group.
 In addition to some manufacturing, also a developing customer service/ call center industry exists.
 Temple is also home to the Temple Bottling Company, which produces Dr Pepper (with Imperial Cane sugar).

-Temple is within 30 mi of Fort Hood, and military personnel contribute a portion of the city's economy.
+Temple is within 30 mi of Fort Hood and military personnel contribute a portion of the city's economy.

 Education

 Primary and secondary schools

 Temple is largely served by the Temple Independent School District.
 The district has one high school, three middle schools, nine elementary schools, and three supplemental learning programs (early childhood center, alternative learning center, and an innovative academy high school program).
 Students within the local school district attend highly regarded Temple High School.
 In addition to award-winning academic/honors programs in arts and sciences and the International Baccalaureate (IB) curriculum, the high-school has a thriving athletic program.
 In addition, small portions of the city are served by Belton ISD, Troy ISD, and Academy ISD.

-Several private schools serve Temple, including Christ Church School, Saint Mary's Catholic School (Pre-K–8), the associated Holy Trinity Catholic High School, and Central Texas Christian School (K–12).
+Several private schools serve Temple, including Christ Church School, Saint Mary's Catholic School (PreK–8), Providence Preparatory School (PreK-12), the associated Holy Trinity Catholic High School, and Central Texas Christian School (K–12).

 Colleges and universities

 Temple College offers two-year associate degrees in a variety of subjects, with strong programs in business administration, information technology, and nursing.
 Temple College was the first college located in Temple, and opened in 1926.

-Temple is also home to one of the Texas A&M College of Medicine campuses.
+Temple is home to one of the Texas A&M College of Medicine campuses.
 It operates in conjunction with the Baylor Scott & White Medical Center – Temple and the Olin Teague Veterans' Hospital Center.
+The Baylor College of Medicine also has a campus in Temple affiliated with Baylor Scott & White Medical Center – Temple.

+Government

 Media

 The main city newspaper is the Temple Daily Telegram.
 Radio stations licensed in Temple include FM stations KVLT-FM, KBDE-FM, KLTD-FM, and KRYH-LP; and AM stations News Radio 1400, and a number of other nearby radio stations can be heard in Temple.
-A number of broadcast television channels are available in the city: KCEN-TV (NBC), KWTX-TV (CBS), KXXV-TV (ABC), KWKT-TV (Fox), The CW and Telemundo, plus several alternate broadcast channels including MeTV, Cozi, iON, MyNetworkTV, grit and local weather.
+A number of broadcast television channels are available in the city: KCEN-TV (NBC), KWTX-TV (CBS/Telemundo), KXXV-TV (ABC), KNCT-TV (The CW), plus several alternate broadcast channels including MeTV, Cozi, iON, MyNetworkTV, grit and local weather.
 For cable and satellite television service, Temple is served by Charter Spectrum (formerly Time Warner Cable), DirecTV, Dish Network, and Grande Communications.